A Room of Your Own

 Tverb is a reverb unlike any other.
-Start with a perfect room and configure it to taste by adjusting the standard reverb controls of decay, diffusion and EQ to create the ambience that brings your tracks to life.
+Start with a perfect room and configure it to taste by adjusting the standard reverb controls of decay, diffusion, and EQ to create the ambience that brings your tracks to life.
 Now, place a couple of additional microphones anywhere in that room.
 Move them around until the track sits perfectly in your mix.
-Set the mikes’ gates to open with the dynamics of the track.
-Tverb, gives you control all of these parameters and more.
-And because Tverb is algorithmic, you can do it all in real time (which wouldn’t be possible with a convolution reverb).
+Set the mics’ gates to open with the dynamics of the track.
+Tverb gives you control of all of these parameters and more.
+And, because Tverb is algorithmic, you can do it all in real-time (which wouldn’t be possible with a convolution reverb).
 You can even have your mics dance around the room in real-time.
 Impossible in real life; a snap in Tverb.

 Open the Gates

 With analog-modeled compression on the main channel and gating on the reverb channels, Tverb is a unique tool for audio with wide dynamic range.
 The inspiration for the plug-in was the setup Visconti used to capture the incredible dynamic range of David Bowie’s vocals while recording “Heroes.”
 Tverb builds on Visconti’s technique and opens up undreamed of possibilities.

 “Little did I know that setting up three microphones in a very specific configuration 40 years ago would result in such a versatile plug-in for the new age of recording.
 Eventide’s Tverb is the result of a two-year collaboration between Eventide and me.
 This is not a one-trick-pony just to get the David Bowie ‘Heroes’ vocal effect.
 The applications are limitless.
 I love the dancing microphones.”

 - 2 Moveable microphones to adjust depth of field and room reflections